 Contact Our Queens, NY Law Office

-If you live in Queens or underwent surgery in this area, and you want to find out if you have a CRPS lawsuit, the Law Office of David A. Kates can help.
-With over two decades of legal experience and a practice devoted exclusively to medical malpractice, David can take on challenging and complex cases involving CRPS and other conditions whose causes are relatively unknown.
-He is here to seek justice and a more stable future for you and your family.
+If you live in Queens or underwent surgery in this area, and you want to find out if you have a CRPS lawsuit or want more information about CRPS malpractice settlements, the Law Office of David A. Kates can help.
+With over two decades of legal experience and a practice devoted exclusively to medical malpractice, David can take on challenging and complex CRPS court cases along with conditions whose causes are relatively unknown.
+He is here to seek justice in your CRPS court case, fighting for a more stable future for you and your family.